Genivia/ugrep/README.md

            Option -f FILE matches patterns specified in FILE.

            By default Unicode patterns are matched.
-Option -U (--binary) disables Unicode matching for ASCII and binary pattern matching.
-Non-Unicode matching is generally more efficient.
+Option -U (--ascii or --binary) disables Unicode matching for ASCII and binary pattern matching.
+Non- Unicode matching is more efficient.

            ugrep accepts input of various encoding formats and normalizes the output to UTF-8.
 When a UTF byte order mark is present in the input, the input